hm21/pro_image_editor/README.md

         callbacks: ProImageEditorCallbacks(
           onImageEditingComplete: (Uint8List bytes) async {
             /*
-              `Your code to handle the edited image.
+              Your code to handle the edited image.
 Upload it to your server as an example.
-                You can choose to use await, so that the load dialog remains visible until your code is ready, or no async, so that the load dialog closes immediately.
+              You can choose to use await, so that the loading-dialog remains visible until your code is ready, or no async, so that the loading-dialog closes immediately.
+              The returned image format is `png`.
             */
             Navigator.pop(context);
           },